 Always have extra deodorant in their volleyball bag.

 Knee pads should be washed weekly and shoes should be washed at least once a month.
 Disinfect those knee pads, shoes & bag after every practice & tournament day by spraying Lysol in them & letting it all air-dry overnight.

 Besides having a first aid kit, pain relief & feminine products in your bag at all times, double up on the spandex shorts during that time of the month.

-Team Volleyball Bag=LIFESAVER.
+Team Volleyball Bag=LIFESAVER, or so I'm told!
 Extra medium spandex, extra volleyball socks, extra set of knee pads, pain relief including Midol, feminine products, first aid with neosporin, bandaids, blister circles, crack ice pack, biofreeze, 1 heat patch, ace bandage, ponytail holders, Tums, GasX, mints (for after the puking if the tums doesn’t work), extra shoelaces, tweezers, safety pins, nail clippers, we used a plastic soap bar travel case for jewelry, lotion, deck of cards, tide pen, ink pen, marker, and deodorant!